The Guggenheim Museum on New York’s Fifth Avenue is the masterpiece of Frank Lloyd Wright, America’s greatest architect. It is full of mystery.

 “I’m okay now.
 You can let go.”

-He didn’t want to, but he released her.
+I didn’t want to but released her.
 Reluctantly.
 “You still want to know who I am?”

 “Okay.”